ahmetaa/fast-dnn/README.md

 # fast-dnn
 This is a fast deep neural network library designed for DNNs used in Speech Recognition systems.
 It improves the speed of the DNN calculations on CPU using SIMD instructions, linear quantization and batch processing.
-It is expected to run 10x faster than regular arithmetic operations.
 Ideas are taken from Vanhoucke et-al's 'Improving the speed of neural networks on CPUs' paper.
 Library contains the C++ implementation and a Java access API

 ## Current Limitations
 * Not yet usable.